 If you’re looking to put in some focused miles on the bike before your next trip, we offer a variety of training options to get you ready to rock.
 See our current available training programs here.

-Start by identifying a general region in which you’d like to ride–choose specifically between Europe, North America, Latin America, or Asia Pacific.
-Or based on your specific vacation preferences, choose from our extensive and unique collections: New trips, Classic trips, Race trips, Avid & Cross Country trips, Value Series trips, Family trips, Weekend trips, Group or Private trips, or Ride Camp trips.
-You can further refine your choice by considering either Luxury or Explorer accommodations.
+Start by identifying a general region in which you’d like to ride–choose specifically between Europe, North America, South America, or Asia.
+Or based on your specific vacation preferences, choose from our extensive and unique collections or trip styles.
+You can further refine your choice by considering Explorer, Luxury, or Ultimate Luxury accommodations.
 Next think about the amount of riding you would like to do and on what kind of terrain–flats, hills, mountains, a little of everything, or lots of off the saddle time for relaxing.
 On all our vacations, you can always ride as little or as much as you like, but certain trips lend themselves to the more leisurely bicyclist while others are geared to the avid cyclist.
 Think about what type of balance you are looking for throughout your vacation with respect to sightseeing, biking, relaxing and any other activities that you imagine to make up your perfect vacation.
 While some of our destinations offer numerous activities in addition to cycling–shopping, sight-seeing, museums, golf, water sports, hiking–others are decidedly bike-centric.
 Feel free to contact one of our knowledgeable Trip Consultants at anytime with questions.

 Most meals; snacks and drinks for each day’s ride